Skip to content

 A marvelous view of the Norwegian-Swedish border

-The border between Norway and Sweden actually lies across a fjord, and there are several more border-divided bridges in a way like this bridge was.
-Even though the wind is quite strong out there, it is worth to drop in and stand on that bridge at least some five minutes – the view of the fjord and landscapes is just marvelous and, indeed, inspiring.
+The border between Norway and Sweden actually lies across a fjord, and there are several more border-divided bridges in the way this bridge was.
+Even though the wind is quite strong out there, it is worth dropping in and standing on that bridge for at least five minutes – the view of the fjord and landscapes is just marvelous and, indeed, inspiring.

 Some 10 minutes of drive from there, on the top of the city of Halden, there is the renowned Fredriksten Fortress, which has played a key role in a number of Norwegian-Swedish wars.
 Nowadays, Fredriksten (“sten” comes from “stone”, i.e. fortress) is a popular, yet hardly-reachable tourist attraction.
 A field, located right near an entry to Fredriksten Fortress, serves as a site for various festivals and Halden camping events in summer.
 There are even hotels that were established right within the fortress, so you can be sure you will face no problems with staying overnight there.